hearbenchmark/hearbenchmark.com/docs/code.md

 title: HEAR Code
 ---

+The following open-source Python packages were developed to support the HEAR benchmark and to encourage the development new audio embedding models that are easy to share and evaluate.

 ## Evaluation Code
 The `hear-eval-kit` is used to evaluate audio embedding models on the HEAR datasets.
 It consists of the following functionality: 1)